 TREASURE ISLAND PROJECT

-Welcome to Treasure Island the city wide Public Arts Adventure where the public's own treasures are discovered and contribute to the process of the production of Public Art.
-This high profile project by artist Seran Kubisa involves conducting a forensic investigation of minute samples collected from treasured objects belonging to people and organisations across the city and Island of Portsmouth.
+Treasure Island is the ambitious Public Arts project where the public's own treasures are discovered and contribute to the process of the production of Public Art.
+This high profile project by artist Seran Kubisa involves conducting a forensic investigation of minute fragment samples.

 The Investigation

-The uniquely insightful images that are produced are manipulated and colour-treated before they are rendered as stunning artworks.
-These can be reproduced in a number of ways; as prints, designs, light boxes, projections and installations, as well as larger scale artworks and architectural pieces.
+The process form analyzing to artwork uses the lasers to extract data to create stunning colour and structural images.
+These can be reproduced in a number of ways; as prints, designs, light boxes, architectural projections and installations, as well as larger scale artworks and architectural pieces. r

 The Treasure

-The treasures are artefacts of a historical value some of which are being re-discovered in the city from existing public, hidden and personal collections.
 Seran's research with science led to the unique realisation that there was a relationship with intriguing visual imagery under the microscope and the presence of flourescence.
-Artefacts which are over 30 years old contain more natural fluorescence and this is analysed to reveal stunning microscopic structures that form the basis of the resultant artwork.
-The world of science is being made accessible by the use of familiar visual subjects taken from a domestic world.
+Artefacts which are over 30 years old contain more natural fluorescence and this is analysed to reveal stunning microscopic structures.

-The artefacts found add to the final treasure trove of visual data which include the archive, artworks and public art.
 Each contribution is assigned an archive number.
-Photographs and details about the artefact, the participant's special memories, histories, location of the treasure and fragment fibre collected are all recorded.
+Photographs and details about the artefact, the participant's special memories, histories, location of the treasure and fragment fibre are all cataloged.

 The Locations